Related Expertise: 顧客インサイト, マーケティング・セ－ルス, eコマース

 With spending among younger demographics expected to reach roughly $3 trillion by 2030 in the US retail sector alone, this finding presents a wake-up call and an opportunity for businesses across industries.
 To meet the needs of key audiences, companies will need to ramp up their digital engagement and rethink how they deploy their human talent.

 We asked 6,200 individuals in China, France, and the US to comment on their purchasing experiences.
 Our research, conducted at the end of 2021, covered 10,000 customer journeys that encompassed buying groceries, shopping for a car, engaging with a bank, talking to a telecom provider, and picking out clothing.

 We were particularly interested in understanding the value that customers ascribe to the digital and human sales agents they encounter in the buying process.
 Is one more effective than the other?
 Our hypothesis was that buyers would prefer people-led interactions.
 We thought that they may find bots clunky and see the rise in digital self-service interactions as self-serving on the part of the business—perhaps an effort to shift the “work” of purchasing to the customer.

 We were wrong on nearly all counts.
 Older buyers, aged 55 and over, who rated themselves as not very technologically savvy, prefer traditional human-centered interactions.
 For younger participants, roughly aged 45 and under and tech savvy, digital self-service interactions are not just satisfactory but the preferred means of engagement in all but the most complex or high-stakes situations.
-And that dynamic proved especially true among millennials and their Gen-Z counterparts.1 Notes: 1 For our survey, Gen-Z participants were ages 16 to 25, and millennials were ages 26 to 45.
-Our survey population had an average age of 30.
+And that dynamic proved especially true among millennials and their Gen-Z counterparts.

 Let’s look at what we learned in more detail.